 Goal 2: To increase safety before and after school as students enter and exit campus.

-Objective 2-1: Those who pick up students at the loop on Central Avenue will wait in their car and students will enter on the passenger side of the car.
+Objective 2-1: Those who drop off or pick up students at the loop on Central Avenue will wait in their car and students will exit or enter on the passenger side of the car.